 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a well-crafted skill description that clearly identifies the domain (Istio traffic management), lists specific capabilities, and provides explicit trigger guidance via a 'Use when' clause.
-The trigger terms cover both specific technical terms (Istio, circuit breakers) and broader conceptual terms (progressive delivery, resilience patterns), making it easy for Claude to match against diverse user requests.
-The description is concise without being vague.
+The trigger terms cover both specific technical terms (Istio, circuit breakers) and broader conceptual terms (progressive delivery, resilience patterns), making it easy for Claude to match against user requests.
+The description is concise, uses third person voice, and is clearly distinguishable from other skills.

 | Dimension | Reasoning | Score |